 Brushing and flossing won’t get rid of the smell.
 You can double your water intake, brush your teeth more often, and chew gum to counter some of this effect.

-Eating too much dairy or processed foods, coupled with a lack of fiber, in your diet can cause diarrhea.
-This is especially true if you’re lactose intolerant or consume protein sources such as fried meat, fish, and poultry.
+Eating too much dairy or processed food, coupled with a lack of fiber, can cause diarrhea.
+This is especially true if you’re lactose-intolerant or consume protein sources such as fried meat, fish, and poultry.
 Eat heart-healthy proteins instead.

-To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, and increase your fiber intake.
+To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, limit fried foods and excess fat consumption, and increase your fiber intake.

-Increase your water intake to reduce this effect, especially if you’re an active person.
-Drink plenty of water throughout the day.
+This risk or effect can be minimized by increasing your water intake, especially if you’re an active person.
+Regardless of protein consumption, it’s always important to drink plenty of water throughout the day.

-Some good news was found in a 2012 study that looked at the effects of low-carbohydrate high-protein versus low-fat diets on the kidney.
-The study found that in healthy obese adults, a low-carbohydrate high-protein weight-loss diet over two years was not associated with noticeably harmful effects on renal filtration, albuminuria, or fluid and electrolyte balance compared with a low-fat diet.
+The study found that in healthy obese adults, a low-carbohydrate, high-protein weight-loss diet over two years was not associated with noticeably harmful effects on renal filtration, albuminuria, or fluid and electrolyte balance compared with a low-fat diet.

 Increased cancer risk